laur89/dotfiles/README.md

 * installing the base package set
 * build and/or install software (such as vim, copyq, oracle jdk)

+### Update:

+This mode is to be ran periodically to build/install software; note it also includes non-standard sources, such as github releases/ pages, and being directly built from source.

 ### TODO

 1. delay homeshick repos' https->ssh change to later stages; otherwise